Daniel-A-Philips/RemarkableGUI/README.md

 This will install the code into the following places:

-  MacOS: /Applications/ReGUI
+--MacOS: /Applications/ReGUI

-  Linux: /Documents/ReGUI
+--Linux: /Documents/ReGUI

-  Windows: /Documents/ReGUI
+--Windows: /Documents/ReGUI

 To run the code, you can either create a shortcut (.bat file), or you can run the code direclty from the commandline using: python3 ReGUI.py

 Warning:

-  EVDEV is only available on linux due to Wacom drivers
+--EVDEV is only available on linux due to Wacom drivers